Storm names honour scientists across island of Ireland

-AGNES, Fergus and Nicholas are among storm names chosen by Ireland’s national forecaster for the coming autumn and winter period – in honour of “eminent” scientists from across the island.
+Agnes, Fergus and Nicholas are among storm names chosen by Met Éireann for the coming autumn and winter period – in honour of “eminent” scientists from across the island.

 The new list of names for the 2023/2024 storm season, which is in place from Friday, has been released by meteorological services in Ireland, the UK and the Netherlands.